Ardesco/selenium-docs/10_Java_Support_Package.md

     import org.openqa.selenium.support.Color
 ```

-You can now start creating colour objects, every colour object will need to be created from a string representation of your colour, supported colour representations are:
+You can now start creating Color objects, every Color object will need to be created from a string representation of your colour, supported colour representations are:

 ```java
     private final Color HEX_COLOUR = Color.fromString("#2F7ED8");